Thank you for getting in touch!

 What Is a Bookmaker?

 A bookmaker (also known as a Bookie) is an individual who facilitates gambling on sporting events by setting the odds and accepting bets.
+Bookmakers can establish their own odds and adjust them based on market trends to offer a tailored betting experience.
 So while the terms ‘sportsbook’ and ‘bookmaker’ are often used interchangeably, they mean completely different things.
 The term bookie refers to an individual while the sports betting platform where these bets are placed is known as the sportsbook.

 What to Consider Before Creating Your Sportsbook?